 By 2022, the SaaS industry is projected to reach a staggering $172 billion in market value.
 That’s more than double compared to 2018!

-What’s more, 78% of businesses will most likely run on cloud-based apps alone by the same year.
+Moreover, 78% of businesses will likely run on cloud-based apps alone by the same year.

 In other words, the SaaS industry is skyrocketing, and software applications will probably become the norm for most businesses around the globe.

-But, here’s the bad news: The rise of the cloud-based apps industry means that competition is getting fierce.
+But here’s the bad news: The rise of the cloud-based apps industry means fierce competition.

 By 2012, SaaS companies had less than three competitors on average.
 By 2017, that number jumped to around nine.